crate/crate-pdo/DEVELOP.rst

 Check the `versions hosted on ReadTheDocs`_.

-We should only be hosting the docs for `latest`, `stable`, and the most recent patch versions for the last two minor releases.
+We should only be hosting the docs for `latest`, the last three minor release branches of the last major release, and the last minor release branch corresponding to the last two major releases.

+For example:

+- ``latest``
+- ``0.6``
+- ``0.5``
+- ``0.4``

+Because this project has not yet had a major release, as of yet, there are no major releases before `0` to include in this list.

 Sometimes you might find that there are multiple older releases that need to be archived.